aburi6800/msx-PSGPCMPlayer/README.md

 ### To use cmake:

-Edit the `CMakeLists.txt` included in this project to specify the source for this player (`psmplayer,asm`) and the source you created.
+Edit the `CMakeLists.txt` included in this project to specify the source for this player (`psmplayer.asm`) and the source you created.
 For example, the sample program defines the following.
 ```
 add_source_files(